samwelkinuthia/weatherman/README.md

 ![output](src/assets/imgs/output.jpg)

-## Technologies

-* Ionic framework
-* Angular 4
-* HTML
-* SASS
-* Underground Weather api

-## Make it your own
+## Make It Your Own

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

-Ensure you have the following installed before proceeding.
+Ensure you have the following installed in your machine.

 * [Node Js](https://nodejs.org/en/)
 * [Apache Cordova](https://cordova.apache.org/)
 * [Ionic](https://ionicframework.com/)

+### Installing

 Once you have installed these do the following: